nunocoracao/blowfish/exampleSite/content/docs/firebase-views/index.md

 }
 ```
 6. Enable anonymous authorization - Select Build and open Authentication.
 Select get started, click Anonymous and turn it on, save.
-7. Enjoy - you can now activate views on Blowfish for all (or specific) articles.
+7. Enjoy - you can now activate views and likes on Blowfish for all (or specific) articles.